 Mindfulness Practices for Performers

 Psychologists have recently suggested that mindfulness practice holds tremendous promise for musicians with performance anxiety.
 Research suggests that both cognitive-behavioral interventions and practices such as mindfulness meditation have similar goals and effects on anxiety sufferers, such as the focus of attention and direction of consciousness.
 Learn a variety of mindfulness techniques which work particularly well for performing artists.
 Related workshop: Mindfulness for Academic Anxiety, designed for high school and college-aged students struggling with test anxiety and other forms of academic stress.

 Creative Imagery for Peak Performance

 Studies prove that the brain and nervous system cannot distinguish between an event that was keenly imagined and one that actually occurred.
 This session incorporates a variety of guided imagery exercises to strengthen the imagery skills that can help bring out the best performances in musicians of all ages.
 This multisensory approach is inclusive to all performers, even those who have trouble visualizing.

 Stress Management for Performers

 What do bounced checks, road rage, and recitals have in common?
-They are but a few of life’s many intense stressors!
 Learn to dramatically reduce the effects of tension and anxiety in your life through breathing exercises, autogenic relaxation techniques, and biofeedback.
 While the emphasis of this session is on enhancing artistic performance and decreasing stress, these techniques will work in almost any stressful situation.
 This session focuses on physical and mental relaxation rather than mindfulness practice.

 Introduction to Mindfulness